Definition of EBIT

 In this case,

-- Net profit is the profit earned by the company after deducting interest and taxes during the period under consideration.
+- Net profit is the profit the company earns after deducting interest and taxes during the period under consideration.

-- Interest expense is the expense which is payable by the company during the period on any of its borrowings.
+- Interest expense is the expense that the company makes during the period on any of its borrowings.

-- Tax expense is the expense which is payable by the company during the period to the tax authority.
+- Tax expense is the expense payable by the company during the period to the tax authority.

 Examples of EBIT